Zigrasimecia: Z. tonsora

 The broad, flattened head of Z. tonsora is 0.66 mm in length and 0.76 mm wide (excluding eyes).
 It is apparently prognathous (it has a projecting lower jaw or chin), with the cervical connection found near the head.
 The occipital margin (around the posterodorsal region) is irregular in dorsal view and also emarginate.
 The postocciput (posterior rim of the insect cranium) is concave.
 The eyes are small but protrude from the head, and appear drop-shaped when viewed laterally.
 The eyes are 0.21 mm and 0.13 mm wide and are found on the posterior half of the head.
 The ocelli are large, being 0.06 mm in diameter.
 A pair of oval-shaped, melanized patches of rugose cuticles are found on the vertex.
 The dorsofrontal side of the ants' head has fine, sparse setulae.
 A protruding gena can be seen, with a narrow but extended apex well past the clypeal denticles.
 The dorsoventral portion of the frons has shallow V-shaped grooves that extend over the antennae bases.
 There is no evidence of any frontal carinae.
 The protruding toruli obscures the base of the antenna; the antennal bases project underneath the toruli.
 Shallow antennal scrobes are seen and project outwards from the antennal bases and towards the ventral margin of the eyes.
 The antenna is 1.42 mm long, and has a total of 12 antennomeres, with the flagellum (an antennal segment) composed of ten flagellomeres.
 The scapes are short, measuring 0.22 mm, and the pedicel (the second segment of the antenna) is 0.13 mm The flagellomeres vary in length, ranging between 0.08 to 0.17 mm.
 The clypeus is shallow and measures 0.10 mm (when excluding the denticles).
 It is broad, and the distance between its lateral-most denticles is 0.44 mm.
 It is also more concave-shaped than it is straight.
 The oral margin of the clypeus is lined with a row of 30 denticles, which are peg-shaped.
 They also have rounded apices.
 The row of clypeal margin denticles is composed of two short rows.
-Each row is composed of 15 denticles each.
+Each row is composed of 15 denticles.
 The mandibles are short and barely overlap medially.
 The mandibles measure 0.345 mm.
-The dentition is simple, with a large apical tooth and subapical tooth present.
+The dentition is simple, with a large apical tooth and a subapical tooth present.
 The masticatory margin contains no teeth, and the outside areas of the mandibles are concave.
 The oral surface of the mandibles has dense brushes of stiff, sharp and spicule-like setae.
 The labrum is covered in setae; the setae found here are longer, yet more narrow than the setae found on the clypeus.
 The palps are short.
 The maxillary palps have five segments, which measure 0.23 mm.